soyelmoreno/unite-la-tech-pathways/README.md

 https://glitch.com/edit/#!/shine-nostalgic-blinker

-If not, wreate a new project for a static site.
+If not, create a new project for a static site.
 Basically just remix (clone) "Blank Website" and add the code files.
 Upload the image files into Glitch --> Assets.